“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 Humidity in Espresso coffee

 The effect of humidity can be seen in coffee stored under humid conditions.
 James Hoffmann explored the effect of humidity on filter brewing in a video exploring earlier experiments by Hamad Rahsid, and found that coffee stored at high humidity had a smaller bloom and a much faster flow rate in a V60 than coffee stored in dry conditions.
-Similarly, coffee that is ‘quenched’ (cooled) with water at the end of the roasting method, which has a higher moisture content, degasses faster than air-cooled coffee (Baggenstoss et al 2007).
+Similarly, coffee that is ‘quenched’ (cooled) with water at the end of the roasting technique, which has a higher moisture content, degasses faster than air-cooled coffee (Baggenstoss et al 2007).

-Robert McKeon Aloe expanded on this idea for espresso, and found that humidified coffee needed a much finer grind setting to achieve reasonable shot times, and that the resulting shots had much less crema.
+Robert McKeon Aloe expanded on this idea for espresso, and found that humidified coffee required a much finer grind setting to achieve reasonable shot times, and that the resulting shots had much less crema.
 All of this points to degassing as being an important part of the effect of humidity on espresso.

 The Magic of Wet Weiss Distribution

-Traditional stirring methods can certainly increase extraction nevertheless often at the cost of slowing down the brew time.
+Traditional stirring methods can certainly increase extraction however often at the cost of slowing down the brew time.
 In extreme cases, this leads to choking and channelling which effects in a bitter, ashy brew – and nobody wants that!

 The Espresso coffee Experiment: A Twist in The Tale

 Our investigation of Wet Weiss for espresso coffee began with an enlightening conversation with multidisciplinary industrial scientist Professor Abbott.
-He demonstrated that adding some water before tamping might allow us to pack the bed of coffee more tightly together.
+He suggested that adding some water before tamping might allow us to pack the bed of coffee more tightly together.

 The Wet Tamping Challenge